Roboy/roboy_NRP_deep_rl/README.md

 This may take a few hours - mind the advice on not using pip package versions.

-Create virtual environment for deep reinforcement learning packages. https://virtualenv.pypa.io/en/stable/ Avoid using "sudo" to install packages in the venv.
+Create virtual environment for deep reinforcement learning packages. https://virtualenv.pypa.io/en/stable/ Avoid using 'sudo' to install packages in the venv.
-Make sure to isolate using '--no-site-packages'.
+Make sure to isolate using '--no-site-packages'

 In the virtual environment created:
   * Install tensorflow https://www.tensorflow.org/install/install_linux for Keras backend

   * Install keras-rl https://github.com/keras-rl/keras-rl

-  * Install h5py (required to save Keras models to disk).
-  'pip install h5py'
+  * Install h5py (required to save Keras models to disk)  'pip install h5py'

 ## Workaround(s)

 Protobuf Error when starting experiment in NRP

+'''
-''' pip uninstall protobuf
+pip uninstall protobuf
-pip install protobuf --version 3.4 '''
+pip install protobuf --version 3.4
+'''

 ## Experiment related files/folders